-Credits: Credits 3 Prerequisites: Prerequisites For music majors or by permission of instructor.
-Semester Offered: Semester Offered Offered fall semester.
-Core Tags GL
+Credits 3 Core Tags GL Prerequisites For music majors or by permission of instructor.
+Semester Offered Offered fall semester.

-MUS 342: History of Music II
+MUS 342 : History of Music II

 A study of the development of music from the late Baroque period through the present.
-Credits: Credits 3 Prerequisites Prerequisites For music majors or by permission of Instructor.
-Semester Offered: Semester Offered Offered spring semester.
-Core Tags WI
+Credits 3 Core Tags WI Prerequisites For music majors or by permission of Instructor.
+Semester Offered Offered spring semester.

-MUS 350: Vocal Literature
+MUS 350 : Vocal Literature

 A survey of materials utilized in teaching and performance from all periods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 351: Woodwind Literature
+MUS 351 : Woodwind Literature

 A survey of materials utilized in teaching and performance from all periods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 352: Brass Literature
+MUS 352 : Brass Literature

 A survey of materials utilized in teaching and performance from all periods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 353: Keyboard Literature
+MUS 353 : Keyboard Literature

 A survey of materials utilized in teaching and performance from all periods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 354: Percussion Literature
+MUS 354 : Percussion Literature

 A survey of materials utilized in teaching and performance from all periods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 355: Guitar/Bass Literature
+MUS 355 : Guitar/Bass Literature

 A survey of materials utilized in teaching and performance from all periods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 356: String Literature
+MUS 356 : String Literature

 A survey of materials utilized in teaching and performance from all periods.
 The type of literature studied (high or low strings) is determined by each student's primary instrument.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2

-MUS 365: Advanced Foreign Language Diction for Singers
+MUS 365 : Advanced Foreign Language Diction for Singers

 Required for all B.M. vocal majors.
 A continual and advanced study of proper diction in English, German, French and Italian for singing.
 The use of the International Phonetic Alphabet and transliteration skills will be the central focus of the course of study.

-Prerequisites: Prerequisite Courses MUS 265 Semester Offered: Semester Offered Offered, as needed, at departmental discretion.
+Credits 2 Prerequisite Courses MUS 265 Semester Offered Offered, as needed, at departmental discretion.

-MUS 366: Composition
+MUS 366 : Composition

 Composition of 17th-20th century music, incorporating major forms and formal analysis of Western classical music.
-Credits: Credits 1 Prerequisites: Prerequisite Courses MUS 273 Semester Offered: Semester Offered Offered spring semester, odd numbered years.
+Credits 1 Prerequisite Courses MUS 273 Semester Offered Offered spring semester, odd numbered years.

-MUS 367: Form and Analysis
+MUS 367 : Form and Analysis

 Analysis of 17th-20th century music, incorporating major forms and formal analysis of Western classical music.
-Credits: Credits 2 Prerequisites: Prerequisite Courses MUS 273 Semester Offered: Semester Offered Offered fall semester, even numbered years.
+Credits 2 Prerequisite Courses MUS 273 Semester Offered Offered fall semester, even numbered years.

-MUS 368: 20th Century Music
+MUS 368 : 20th Century Music

 A study of materials used in 20th century compositions, including non-diatonic scales, harmonic constructions, rhythms, pitch set theory, and twelve-tone music.
 Emphasis will be placed on the quantitative procedures involved in set theory and twelve-tone composition.
 A variety of post-tonal repertoire will be analyzed throughout the semester.
+Credits 2

-Credits: Credits 2 Prerequisites: Prerequisite Courses MUS 174 Semester Offered: Semester Offered Offered spring semester, even numbered years.
+Prerequisite Courses MUS 174 Semester Offered Offered spring semester, even numbered years.

-MUS 371: Vocal Pedagogy
+MUS 371 : Vocal Pedagogy

 A study of the voice as a musical instrument and vocal teaching methods.
 Requires 8 hours of field experience.

-Credits: Credits 1 Prerequisites: Prerequisites Sophomore class standing Semester Offered: Semester Offered Offered spring semester.
+Credits 1 Prerequisites Sophomore class standing Semester Offered Offered spring semester.

-MUS 372: Woodwind Pedagogy
+MUS 372 : Woodwind Pedagogy

 A study of woodwind teaching methods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 373: Keyboard Pedagogy
+MUS 373 : Keyboard Pedagogy

 A study of piano or organ teaching methods.
-Credits: Credits 2 Prerequisites: Prerequisites Sophomore class standing Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Prerequisites Sophomore class standing Semester Offered Offered at departmental discretion.

-MUS 374: Brass Pedagogy
+MUS 374 : Brass Pedagogy

 A study of brass teaching methods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 375: Percussion Pedagogy
+MUS 375 : Percussion Pedagogy

 A study of percussion teaching methods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 376: Guitar/Bass Pedagogy
+MUS 376 : Guitar/Bass Pedagogy

 A study of guitar or bass teaching methods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 2 Semester Offered Offered at departmental discretion.

-MUS 377: String Pedagogy

-A study of string teaching methods.
-Credits: Credits 2 Semester Offered: Semester Offered Offered at departmental discretion.
+MUS 377 : String Pedagogy A study of string teaching methods.
+Credits 2 Semester Offered Offered at departmental discretion.